Margot G. Benedict

 Georgetown University Law Center, J.D.

-Margot graduated cum laude from the Georgetown University Law Center.
-She earned a B.A. in political science from Yale University where she was the captain of the Varsity Women’s Sailing Team.
+Margot earned her J.D., cum laude, from Georgetown University Law Center and her B.A. in political science from Yale University, where she served as captain of the varsity women’s sailing team.